looker-open-source/gcs-storage-intelligence-block/README.md

 This section provides an overview of the necessary steps to connect your Google Cloud Storage Intelligence dataset with Looker.
 <ol>
-    <li>Enable the Google Cloud Storage - Storage Intelligence Dataset by following the instructions in the Storage Insights User Guide.
+    <li>Enable the Google Cloud Storage - Storage Intelligence Dataset by following the instructions in the Storage Intelligence User Guide.
     </li>
     <li>Create the connection with Looker:
         <ol>